subsquid/docs/docs/sdk/reference/graphql-server/overview.md

 ## Known issues

-- [Subscriptions](/sdk/reference/graphql-server/configuration/subscriptions) leak memory under load and are thus unsuitable for use in production.
+- RAM usage of [subscriptions](/sdk/reference/graphql-server/configuration/subscriptions) scales poorly under high load, making the feature unsuitable for most production uses.
+There are currently no plans to fix this issue.
 - Setting up custom resolvers for subscriptions is unreasonably hard.
 - `@subsquid/graphql-server` depends on the deprecated Apollo Server v3.